-To begin the Grievance Process, the complainant must sign a Formal Complaint (requesting an investigation) and submit it to the Title IX Coordinator.
+1. To begin the Grievance Process, the complainant must sign a Formal Complaint (requesting an investigation) and submit it to the Title IX Coordinator.

-Alternatively, the Title IX Coordinator may also sign a Formal Complaint against a respondent (requesting an investigation).Investigations initiated by the Title IX office will be conducted by investigators who receive annual training on the issues related to dating violence, domestic violence, sexual assault, sexual harassment and stalking and on how to conduct an investigation and participate in disciplinary procedures in order to protect the safety of the victims and promote accountability.
+Alternatively, the Title IX Coordinator may also sign a Formal Complaint against a respondent (requesting an investigation).
+Investigations initiated by the Title IX office will be conducted by investigators who receive annual training on the issues related to dating violence, domestic violence, sexual assault, sexual harassment and stalking and on how to conduct an investigation and participate in disciplinary procedures in order to protect the safety of the victims and promote accountability.
 Training also includes how to identify relevant evidence and how to utilize such evidence during an investigation; proper techniques for questioning witnesses; basic procedural rules for conducting an investigation; and avoiding actual and perceived conflicts of interest.

-2. Unless the Formal Complaint is dismissed under the guidelines authorizing mandatory or discretionary dismissals, after receiving a Formal Complaint, the Title IX Coordinator will provide a written notice to the parties of the Formal Complaint and will provide information on available University resources and assistance.
+2. Unless the Formal Complaint is dismissed under the guidelines authorizing mandatory or discretionary dismissals, after receiving a Formal Complaint, the Title IX Coordinator will provide a written notice to the parties of the Formal

+Complaint and will provide information on available University resources and assistance.

-- 3. After the parties have been provided a copy of the written notice of a Formal Complaint, both parties may, in writing, voluntarily agree to Informal Resolution, which may include a mediation process. - 4.
-Absent Informal Resolution, after the parties receive written notice of a Formal Complaint, the respondent will be allowed a reasonable time to respond through an interview with the investigation and in writing. - The parties in the investigation may present any information and evidence that may be relevant to the Formal Complaint and may have an advisor of their choice attend any related interview, meeting, or proceeding in the Grievance Process. - The investigators will interview relevant and available witnesses. - The investigation will be concluded within 90 business days of the filing of a Formal Complaint. - 8.
+- 3. After the parties have been provided with a copy of the written notice of a Formal Complaint, both parties may, in writing, voluntarily agree to an 9.
+Absent a Formal Complaint Informal Resolution, which may include a mediation process. - 4.
+Absent Informal Resolution, after the parties receive written notice of a Formal Complaint, the respondent will be allowed a reasonable time to respond through an interview with the investigation and in writing. - 5.
+The parties in the investigation may present any information and evidence that may be relevant to the Formal Complaint and may have an advisor of their choice attend any related interview, meeting, or proceeding in the Grievance Process. - 6.
+The investigators will interview relevant and available witnesses. - 7.
+The investigation will be concluded within 90 business days of the filing of a Formal Complaint. - 8.
 Prior to the completion of the investigation report, the investigators will provide access to all evidence (whether relevant or not) obtained as part of the investigation to both parties (and the party's advisor).
 Both parties will have 10 business days to inspect, review and respond to the evidence.
 All responses must be timely submitted by the party in writing to the investigator.

-- Absent a Formal Complaint dismissal or Informal Resolution agreement, the University will provide a live hearing to the parties to determine responsibility.
-Complainant, Respondent and witnesses must participate in cross-examination or their statements can't be used in the investigation. - 10.
-The hearing panel will issue concurrently to both parties a written determination that includes the findings of fact, any disciplinary sanctions, and procedures and bases for appeal. - 11.
+- dismissal or Informal Resolution agreement, the University will provide a live hearing to the parties to determine responsibility. - 10.
+The hearing panel will issue to both parties a written determination that includes the findings of fact, any disciplinary sanctions, and procedures and bases for appeal. - 11.
 Both parties will receive equal opportunities in all aspects of the process including notices and advisor representation.
 Further, the standard of proof in determining the outcome will be the "preponderance of the evidence," as defined in this policy.